What is this program?

 Practical Requirements – To apply, students need a bachelor’s degree in any subject from a regionally accredited university.
 With no clinical experience required, the program empowers more students to make the life-changing decision to enter the rewarding field of gerontology.

 Diverse Courses – The University of Florida’s Institute of Aging has expanded its coursework to provide students with greater depth and broader opportunities as post-graduates.
-Students can choose to specialize in geriatric care management, gero nursing, or geropsychology, or complete a general degree in gerontology to take electives from each track.
+Students can choose to specialize in geriatric care management or geropsychology, or complete a general degree in gerontology to take electives from each track.